rokwire/rokwire-building-blocks-api/loggingservice/README.md

 # Logging Building Block

-The goal of the Logging Building Block is to provide a set of RESTFul web services to log all the activities of the app.
+The goal of the Logging Building Block is to provide a set of RESTFul web services to log all the activities of the bp.

 ## Setup Environment